vidmap/opensfm-tutorial/README.md

 First, to download from Docker, run:

 `sudo docker pull awkbr549/opensfm`
-## Running OpenSfM on localhost
+# Running OpenSfM on localhost
 To expose the Docker container's port 8000 to localhost, run:

 `sudo docker run -it --expose 8000 -p 8000:8000 awkbr549/opensfm`

-This will start an instance of the awkbr549/opensfm container, and this instance number should show up after root@.
+This will start an instance of the awkbr549/opensfm container, and this instance number should show up after root@ in the command line.
 Save the id after root@ somewhere so when we exit the docker container, we can go back to the exact same version of the container.

 To run the reconstruction of an example set of images in `data/berlin`, go to the root of the project `/source/OpenSfM` and run: